Adalida-Lewis/icon-creation/README.md

 Create your icon using a free graphics software.
 We recommend Paint.net.
 (Link below)
 - [Paint.net](https://www.getpaint.net/download.html "Paint.net download")

-Save your icon to your machine as a .png file.

 Go to ICOConverter.com using the link below.
 - [ICO Coverter](https://icoconvert.com/")